atharvarekhawar/LISA/README.md

-# LISA - Your AI Co-Founder
+# Lisa - Your AI Co-Founder

-Built by Aazar Jan, Shahbaz Magsi and Aazar Jan
+Built by Aazar Jan, Muhammad Hashim and Shahbaz Abdullah Magsi

-LISA is an open-source voice assistant designed for founders, operators, and visionaries who move at the speed of life.
-Built to integrate seamlessly with your existing tools, LISA acts as your co-founder, handling tasks from email drafting to meeting scheduling with simple voice commands.
-No more app-switching or tab-juggling—just say it, and LISA gets it done.
+Lisa is an open-source voice assistant designed for founders, operators, and visionaries who move at the speed of life.
+Built to integrate seamlessly with your existing tools, Lisa acts as your co-founder, handling tasks from email drafting to meeting scheduling with simple voice commands.
+No more app-switching or tab-juggling—just say it, and Lisa gets it done.

 ![LISA About](https://beta.ourlisa.com/assets/about-one-Bp8g_-Rs.png)